-Fig.~\ref{fig:lihphon} b) shows phonon dispersions generated by ML(DFT$_{\rm{E}}$) (cyan area), which was trained using 200 configurations only as this is the number of systems that are feasible using periodic CCSD(T) calculations without significant computational cost.
+as this is the number of systems that are feasible using periodic CCSD(T) calculations without significant computational cost.
 Note that 200 single point CCSD(T) calculations for the the studied supercell consume about 10.000 cpuhs.
-Compared to DFT (blue line), ML(DFT$_{\rm{E}}$) exhibits significant discrepancies especially for the optical modes.
+Compared to DFT (black dashed line), ML(DFT$_{\rm{E}}$) exhibits significant discrepancies especially for the optical modes.
 The only exception is again the $\Gamma$ point due to inclusion of the NAC.

-Following the same procedure as in the previous section, we then apply the $\Delta$-learning approach to HF and compare with an ab initio HF phonon dispersion (blue line), depicted in Fig.~\ref{fig:lihphon} c) (yellow area).
+Following the same procedure as in the previous section, we then apply the $\Delta$-learning approach to HF and compare with the reference HF phonon dispersion (black dashed line), depicted in Fig.~\ref{fig:lihphon} c) (yellow area).
 The acoustic modes overlap quite well with just a slightly larger spread than ML(DFT$_{\rm{E,F}}$).
 However, the agreement of the optical modes is much worse, although better than in the case of ML(DFT$_{\rm{E}}$).

-Also notable is a very large seed-based spread at the highest optical mode at the X point.
+Also notable is very large seed-based spread at the highest optical mode at the X point.